ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

       type: Git
    ```
    {:codeblock}
-3. Create a new openshift app along with a buildconfig(bc), deploymentconfig(dc), service(svc), imagestream(is) using the updated yaml
+4. Create a new openshift app along with a buildconfig(bc), deploymentconfig(dc), service(svc), imagestream(is) using the updated yaml
    ```sh
    oc apply -f openshift_private_repository.yaml
    ```
    {:pre}
-4. Run the export command from the output to set the existing `MYPROJECT` environment variable with new project name.
 5. You can check the status of buildconfig, deployment and service using
    ```sh
    oc logs -f bc/$MYPROJECT